AdobeDocs/experience-manager-cloud-service.zh-Hant/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

 1. Complete other parameters as required, followed by **OK** on the dialog to confirm the configuration.

-1. You can now proceed to [Adding an Analytics Framework](/help/sites-administering/adobeanalytics-connect.md) to configure parameters that will be sent to Adobe Analytics.
+1. You can now proceed to [Adding an Analytics Framework](/help/sites-administering/adobeanalytics-connect.md) to configure parameters that are sent to Adobe Analytics.
 -->